https://innomontessori.com

 Montessori education

-independence, freedom within limits and respect for a child’s natural psychological development.
+is characterised by an emphasis on independence, freedom within limits and respect for a child’s natural psychological development.

 The Association Montessori International cite the following elements as essential: